jihadabuzuhri/jihadabuzuhri/README.md

 <h1>About Me 📌</h1>

 - 👋 I am Jihad Abu Zuhri.
-- 💻 co-founder of HEARIZE startup company.
+- 🔭 CO-Founder of HEARIZE startup company.
-- 🔭 I have 2+ years of experince in Competitive programming.
+- 💻 I have 2+ years of experince in Competitive programming.
 - 💻 Leader of Elite team that has achieved positions in international programming competitions such as IEEEXtreme and ACM-ICPC.
 - 💻 Team Leader and founder of the Marvel Developer Community at Arab American University.
 - 🌱 I am currently focusing on Machine learning and Deep Learning.